 Vuforia is an augmented reality software built for mobile devices and can track 3d objects in real-time.
 Vuforia is known for its great image detection, as FTC vision targets are designed with Vuforia in mind.
 Vuforia also offers localization.
 Vuforia is supported in OnBot Java, Android Studio, and Blocks.

-EasyOpenCV is an easy way to use openCV with the FTC SDK.
+EasyOpenCV is an easy way to use OpenCV with the FTC SDK.
 EasyOpenCV is the most powerful form of computer vision, but it is also the hardest to use.
-It is also the only vision software here that is NOT built into the SDK and only supports Android Studio.
+It is also the only vision software here that is NOT built into the SDK and only supports OnBot Java and Android Studio.
 Therefore, we can only recommend EasyOpenCV to more advanced teams.

 Scrcpy is an easy way to display and control Android devices connected over USB.
 It supports Linux, Windows, and macOS, offers low latency, requires low resources, and has great performance.
 It is extremely useful for debugging vision code on a Control Hub, as it will enable you to see the camera output in near real time.
 It can also be used with a robot controller phone, however the camera output can be seen on the phone’s screen.